 Remember these blogs?

-How Conor is Spending All His Money (now called Conor’s Mildly Thrilling Tales)
+How Conor is Spending All His Money (later called Conor’s Mildly Thrilling Tales)

 I remember them fondly.
 They were the first travel blogs I read, way back during travel blogging’s Bronze Age (2003-06).